philipHinch/PowerGym/README.md

 # PowerGym Website

-This is just a simple but cool looking mockup gym website.
+This is just a simple but cool looking gym website.

 It is fully responsive.